What our stakeholders say about Rentplus

 We're seeking to deliver home ownership for many, many more people, especially those who are on low to middle incomes.
 A great proportion of our tenants are key workers - working in the NHS, or as teachers, or our emergency services.
 We want to make their aspiration of owning a home a reality for through our innovative Rent|Save|Own affordable housing offer.

 We're proud or what we have achieved to date and to share the words of people that recognise our aspirations.

-Kit Malthouse MP, Minister of State for Housing
+Kit Malthouse MP, ex-Minister of State for HousIng

 "The Government is taking a range of issues to help people meet the aspirations of owning their own home, including rent-to-buy.
 The Government is committed to rent-to-buy and increasing the supply of affordable homes so that low income families have the opportunity to buy or rent a good quality home."

 Sir Gary Streeter, Member of Parliament for South West Devon including Plympton, Ivybridge and Plymstock

 "The sooner the Rentplus model is rolled out throughout the UK, the better for the coming generation".

 "One model that inspired me was a Rent to Buy scheme, where tenants save to buy the home they are renting.
 Unlike other schemes, it doesn’t require an upfront deposit but .... takes into account renters’ earnings and potential to save."